 The battle with the dragon consists of the mech flying around in front of you on canned animations while you control Sora and Riku on the X and Y planes, as per Gummi Mode.
 But the canned animation bit really sticks with me, it’s like there’s a strict division between depth levels.
-Unlike gummis, the dragon doesn’t react to your combat by flashing or flickering or basically in any way until it starts losing parts.
+Unlike gummis, the dragon doesn’t react to your combat by flashing or flickering or basically in any way until it outright starts losing parts.
 It also doesn’t attack you, per se.
 It does use missiles, okay sure, but its primary attack is a series of laser lances that come from nowhere and essentially exist on the “TV screen” depth level with the player.
-I’m reminded unfavourably of the bad interactivity between FMV games, though on the plus side, the developers seemed to be at least somewhat aware of the interactivity problem and made it very hard to miss your shots.
+I’m reminded unfavourably of the bad interactivity of 90s FMV games, though on the plus side, the developers seemed to be at least somewhat aware of the interactivity problem and made it very hard to miss your shots.
 Still, Sora and Riku don’t feel like they’re in the scene they’re pretending to be in.
 You could be running any visual in the background with lasers spawning around you, and the connection would be just as logical.
 It could be a video of the dragon mech, the King mech, or a 10-frame animated gif of Gary Busey, the veneer of interactivity is very thin.

 Alongside swatting Bomb Bells into the dragon and dinging its paint job with lasers, you can use Drain.
 This allows you to gradually absorb the laser fire from the Spiked Rollers to charge a “Megalaser” that can blow away most of the Dragon’s hit bars and is very easy to hit with.
 Apparently the Organization arms its teeny tiny speeders with a laser powerful enough to destroy any of their major war machines, isn’t that polite?
 You have to rip the dragon apart one part at a time, until it finally crashes down in the Dark City.

-This sequence really is something else.
-It’s bad enough that I feel it warrant specific scorn.
+This “shooter” sequence really is something else.
+It’s bad enough that I feel it warrants specific scorn.
 In fact, I’m going to go out of my way to cite a professional.
 Specifically, I’m going to turn to Dr. Ernest Adam’s famous “No Twinkie Database.”
 Adams is one of the most prolific authors on game design and development, and I’m surprised it’s taken me this long to quote him.
 His PhD is on interactive storytelling, and you can download it from his website.
 But his most famous series of articles is the sometimes farcical but always honest No Twinkie Database: a list of admonitions against certain bad design patterns.
-Not long after I finished KH2, I caught up on the No Twinkie columns, and discovered a certain entry in one of the most recent columns.
+Not long after I finished KH2, I caught up on the No Twinkie columns as they were at the time, and discovered a certain entry in one of the most recent columns.
 Published just a few months after KH2’s western release, this column advised game designers to avoid “Extreme Rule Changes When Fighting Boss Characters.”
 As Adams puts it: “when the changes are so great that all your earlier experience is worthless, the game is being unfair to the player. […] Fights with boss characters should build upon what the player already knows, not replace it entirely.”
 This is the dragon mech battle to a T. It’s the World of Chaos from KH1, too, and the Spectre from the original GBA CoM, but KH2 goes even further by almost changing genre entirely.
 Coincidentally, the No Twinkie Database also features entries for “Wrecking a Game’s Balance for the sake of a ‘Cool Feature'” and “Forcible Gameplay Style Changes.”
 This final boss segment is like an embodiment of everything game devs were doing wrong in the mid-naughties.